ctford/cooking-with-clojure/README.md

 functions as values that can be passed around isn't possible in many object-oriented programming languages like Java, but it turns out to be very useful.

+Values in Clojure are immutable, meaning that we never destroy old values, we only create new ones representing the new state.
+Whereas in Java, `y = y + 1` means "add one to `y`", the equivalent in Clojure is just a comparison:

+    (= y (+ y 1))
+      ;=> false

 Of course, simple expressions on their own aren't very useful.
 Here is how to define a named function in Clojure: